LMBoyle/HW-Wireframe/README.md

 # Wireframe

-Using HTML and CSS, show the basic structure of a webpage.

 ## Languages/Technologies
 * HTML
 * CSS

+## What It Teaches
+Learn how to use HTML and CSS, and show the basic structure of a webpage.

 ## Elements
 - Header